 3.2 Satellite Observations: Passive Sensors

-Figure 4 shows true color and DEBRA dust-enhanced imagery for a zoomed-in portion of Fig. 1 as observed by the Visible/Infrared Imaging Radiometer Suite (VIIRS) instrument on the Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite.
-In Fig. 4a, the tan coloration of the plume in the SG (as noted by label “M” in Fig. 1 b and c) is characteristic of lofted dust.
+Figure 4 shows true color, SWBTD, and DEBRA dust-enhanced imagery for a zoomed-in portion of Fig. 1 as observed by the Visible/Infrared Imaging Radiometer Suite (VIIRS) instrument on the Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite.
+In Fig. 4a, the tan coloration of the plume in the SG (as noted by label “2” in the panels of Fig. 1) is characteristic of lofted dust.
 Although not as obvious over the bright desert interior due to poor brightness contrast, low color contrast, and relatively low surface variability, the true color imagery shows this plume originates from inland portions of eastern UAE, flanking the Al Hajar mountain range in northern Oman.
-The preferential absorption of blue-wavelength light by silicates, responsible for the perceived tan coloration, was keyed on by visible-based dark-target dust enhancements from the National Aeronautics and Space Administration (NASA) Aqua satellite’s Moderate-Resolution Imaging Spectroradiometer (MODIS) (e.g., Miller, 2003; not shown) as well, confirming the composition of the plume as silicate dust, as opposed to meteorological clouds, biomass smoke, or pollution.
-This mineralogy would also be expected to produce a distinct negative SWBTD (dust) signal, and thus be readily enhanced by DEBRA, but this enhancement was not achieved in this case.
-Instead, DEBRA missed this feature (i.e., not enhanced as yellow in Fig. 4b) almost entirely.
+The preferential absorption of blue-wavelength light by iron-bearing minerals, responsible for the perceived tan coloration, was keyed on by visible-based dark-target dust enhancements from the National Aeronautics and Space Administration (NASA) Aqua satellite’s Moderate-Resolution Imaging Spectroradiometer (MODIS) (e.g., Miller, 2003; not shown) as well, confirming the composition of the plume as silicate dust, as opposed to meteorological clouds, biomass smoke, or pollution.
+This dust would also be expected to produce a distinct negative SWBTD signal, and thus be readily enhanced by DEBRA, but enhancement was not achieved in this case.
+Instead, the SWBTD signal (Fig. 4b) in this region is near-zero or slightly positive, resulting in DEBRA missing the dust plume (i.e., not enhanced as yellow in Fig. 4c) almost entirely.

 DEBRA includes a cloud mask preprocessing step, which enlists the SWBTD as a ‘restoral test’ for pixels erroneously flagged as cloud instead of optically thick dust.
-It was confirmed, by temporarily turning it off in the processing, that the cloud mask itself was not the root cause for the missing dust in the original DEBRA algorithm.
+It was further confirmed, by temporarily turning it off in the processing, that the cloud mask itself was not contributing to the missing dust in the original DEBRA algorithm.
 As the EUMETSAT Dust RGB algorithm (Fig. 1b), which also misses the eastern dust entirely, does not enlist a cloud mask, this exercise was done simply as a sanity check before pursuing alternative explanations for the missing dust.